Catherine Parr, Queen of England

 At the age of 17, Catherine married Sir Edward Burgh, who was about four years older than his bride.
 Edward was the eldest son of Thomas Burgh, 1st Baron Burgh, but he was in poor health and predeceased his father, dying just four years after a childless marriage to Catherine.

-In 1534, Catherine became the third wife to 41-year-old John Neville, 3rd Baron Latimer, who was her father’s second cousin and a first cousin of Richard Neville, 16th Earl of Warwick, the Kingmaker, an important player during the Wars of the Roses.
+In 1534, Catherine became the third wife to 41-year-old John Neville, 3rd Baron Latimer, her father’s second cousin and a first cousin of Richard Neville, 16th Earl of Warwick, the Kingmaker, an important player during the Wars of the Roses.
 22-year-old Catherine became stepmother to his two children from his first marriage, 14-year-old John Neville, the future 4th Baron Latimer, and 9-year-old Margaret Neville.
 Lord Latimer was a supporter of the Roman Catholic Church.
-In 1536 he was implicated in the Pilgrimage of Grace, an uprising in Yorkshire, England in 1536 against King Henry VIII’s break with the Roman Catholic Church, the Dissolution of the Monasteries, and the policies of Henry’s chief minister, Thomas Cromwell.
+In 1536 he was implicated in the Pilgrimage of Grace, an uprising in Yorkshire, England in 1536 against King Henry VIII’s break with the Roman Catholic Church, the Dissolution of the Monasteries, and the policies of Henry’s chief minister Thomas Cromwell.
 Although no charges were brought against him, Lord Latimer’s reputation was tarnished.
 Catherine’s strong reaction against the uprising strengthened her belief in the reformed Church of England.
 Lord Latimer’s health began to go quickly downhill in 1542 and Catherine served as a good nurse to her ailing husband.
 He died in 1543 after a nine-year childless marriage to Catherine.

 King Henry VIII in 1542; Credit – Wikipedia